 4. Complaints in a Joint Service Environment.
 Complaints will be processed through the command or Service that has administrative control, or disciplinary authority, or a combination thereof over the subject of a complaint.
 The process and timelines will be per references (a) and (b).
 All notifications, to include updates and final disposition of the complaint, will be entered into the CRS/DASH (present - 01JUN2024) and M-RIT (01JUN2024 - TBD) by the servicing EOA of the subject.
-All notifications, to include updates and final dispositions, to include complainant's and subject's commander for proper tracking, documentation, and records management.
+All notifications, to include updates and final disposition of the complaint, will be provided to both the complainant's and subject's commander for proper tracking, documentation, and records management.